AlexxNica/helm-charts-4/drone/README.md

 The chart is currently set up to require the following two Kubernetes secrets.
 The names (`drone` and `drone-nexus`) cannot be changed without changing the counterpart values in the manifest.

-The secret values themselves are available in the credentials document in teams.
+For the github secrets, you'll need to have created an [OAuth2 App in Github][gh] and obtain the client and secret from there.

 ```bash
 $ kubectl create secret generic drone \